Add this page to your book

-It is essential to use the CAN-bus connection of the GX device (e.g. Cerbo GX or CCGX) with the batteries for the keep-alive signal, communication of charge and discharge limits, error codes and state of charge (SOC %) between the batteries and the system.
+It is essential to use the CAN-bus connection of the GX device (e.g. Cerbo GX) - this communicates the keep-alive signal, charge and discharge limits, error codes and state of charge (SOC %) between the batteries and the system.

 For new systems, the minimum required firmware version for the GX Device (e.g. Cerbo GX is v2.42.
 It is highly recommended to use the latest firmware version on all connected devices, including the GX device Inverter/Charger and MPPTs.
 There are regular updates to improve performance and reliability.

 The minimum firmware version for new installations is 469.
 Though updating to the latest firmware is recommended where possible, and a necessary first step when troubleshooting issues.

 These inverter/charger units must be connected to the GX device via the VE.Bus connection port.

 For proper operation, the Pylontech battery needs to be able to control the charge current.
 Therefor it is recommended to use Victron 48V compatible MPPTs models with VE.Direct port for charging.

 MPPTs with a VE.Direct port

 The MPPT requires connection to the GX device to regulate charge currents as the batteries require (due to temperature, etc) To test operation, try disconnecting the GX device from the MPPT.
 After a time-out, the MPPT will stop charging and flash an error code on its LEDs.
 The error code is error #67: no BMS.

 MPPTs with a VE.Can port

-Once DVCC is enabled on the GX device, the charge and discharge rates are managed automatically by the Pylontech battery and GX device.
+Once DVCC is enabled on the GX device, the charge and discharge rates are managed by the Pylontech battery.

 Using very large solar arrays with battery banks that are too small can exceed the limits of the batteries ability to charge and possibly lead to the BMS triggering over-current alarms.